takuya-takeuchi/NcnnDotNet/examples/Xamarin/YoloV3/README.md

 - https://drive.google.com/open?id=1DBcuFCr-856z3FRQznWL_S5h-Aj3RawA
   - mobilenetv2_yolov3.param

-And extract them and copy to extracted files to emulator or real device.
+And extract them and copy to examples/Xamarin/YoloV3/YoloV3/data.
-The model file and param file must be with image file.

 ## 3. Run

+You can build and run from `Visual Studio for Mac`
 You can choose a image file to detect objects.

 <img src="images/android.webp" width="300" />